-Fibrinogen concentrate is stored in the Blood Issue Fridge (Serial No: 2051566, Asset No: 03104, Fridge number 11) located in the MPC Laboratory on level B2.
+Fibrinogen concentrate is stored in the Blood Issue Fridge (Serial No: 2051566, Asset No: 03104, Fridge number 11).
 This is indicated for acute blood loss with fibrinogen deficiency.

 Please refer to MPC-PP-HAE-005 Policy on the transfusion of Blood & Blood Products for further information.